 This document is a user guide and reference manual for the LHCb reconstruction program, Brunel.
-It should be useful both to users wishing to run the program, and to programmers wishing to add functionality.
+It should be used in conjuction with documentation available on the web, at http://cern.ch/lhcb-comp/Reconstruction/ and should be useful both to users wishing to run the program, and to programmers wishing to add functionality.
 Chapter 2 describes the structure of the program.
 The current functionality is described in Chapter 3.
 Chapter 4 describes how users can modify the program's functionality and its run time behaviour.